envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 ```

 Q:: What are the pros of using recursion?
-A:: 1.DRY (simpler, have less loops happening with confusing code)
+A:: 1.
+DRY (simpler, have less loops happening with confusing code)
-2.Readability (generally is more readable than an iterative aproach)
+2. Readability (generally is more readable than an iterative aproach)

 Q:: What are the cons of using recursion?
-A:: 1.Large stack (it creates an extra memory footprint, because every time we add a function to the call stacks it adds extra piece of memory)
+A:: 1.
+Large stack (it creates an extra memory footprint, because every time we add a function to the call stacks it adds extra piece of memory)

 Q:: What is tail call optimization?
 A:: There's something called tail call optimization in many languages And for example in Javascript with 6 it allows recursions to be called without increasing the call stack